obidam/pyxpcm/docs/_build/_sources/examples.rst.txt

 where the :func:`pyxpcm.pcm.fit` method requires:

-- a ``xarray.dataset``, here ``ds``
+- a :class:`xarray.Dataset`, here ``ds``
-- and a ``feature`` dictionnary-like argument with key the ``feature_name`` argument used to instantiate the PCM, and with value the xarray.datarray name holding this feature in the provided xarray.dataset.
+- and a ``feature`` dictionnary-like argument with the ``feature_name`` argument used to instantiate the PCM as a key and with value, the :class:`xarray.DataArray` name holding this feature in the provided :class:`xarray.Dataset`.

-In the example above we indicate to the PCM instance ``m`` that the feature named *temperature* is to be found in ``ds['TEMP']``.
+In the above example we indicate to the PCM instance ``m`` that the feature named *temperature* is to be found in ``ds['TEMP']``.

+By default the PCM uses a Gaussian Mixture Model as a classifier.
+It is computed using the scikit-learn :class:`sklearn.mixture.GaussianMixture`.

 Classification and Prediction
 -----------------------------

-Once the PCM is trained, i.e. fitted to a training dataset, we can predict classes that profiles from a xarray.dataset belongs to.
+Once the PCM is trained, i.e. fitted with a training dataset, we can predict classes that profiles from a :class:`xarray.Dataset` belongs to.
 We can simply use the dummy dataset here:

 .. ipython:: python